SumiSastri/NextJs-v13/README.md

 - cd into the app
 - `README.md` has the boiler plate docs for NextJs 13 and scripts
 - The docs folder has more documentation on the app and the resources used to create this app
-- A dev branch has been created and sub-branches for each section of the demo
+- A `Dev` branch has been created and sub-branches for each section of the demo

+Frontend dev server`npm run dev`
+Open [http://localhost:3000](http://localhost:3000) with your browser.

+Backend `json-server --watch --port 4000 ./_db/db.json`
+Open [http://localhost:4000/tickets](http://localhost:4000/tickets) with your browser.